What AFAST®, TFAST® and Vet BLUE® – Global FAST® – can do for you?

 Dr. Stephanie Lisciandro, DVM, Dipl.
 ACVIM (Small Animal Internal Medicine) attended the College of Veterinary Medicine at Texas A&M University, completed a rotating internship in small animal medicine and surgery at The Animal Medical Center, New York City, and then spent a year in general practice in Roswell, Georgia before residency training in internal medicine at The Animal Medical Center, New York City.
 Stephanie’s interests have included cardiology and gastroenterology and she has spent time as an internist in speciality practices, mobile ultrasound and specialty consulting, and telemedicine.
 Currently, Dr. Lisciandro is Director of Internal Medicine for Oncura Partners, Inc. in Austin, Texas.

-“I have been doing complete diagnostic abdominal ultrasound, complete echocardiography, ultrasonographic volume status assessment, and ultrasound-guided procedures ever since my residency training over 25 years ago.
-However, when Greg began learning FAST and remarking on his epiphany, he had to grab me kicking and screaming into this new FAST ultrasound frontier.
-It took me no time once I conceded to see its (Global FAST) importance in my daily practice, helping better assure that my ultrasound exams were ordered for the correct cavity, and to make sure restraint was safe for my patient.
+“I have been doing complete diagnostic abdominal ultrasound, complete echocardiography,and ultrasound-guided procedures ever since my residency training over 20 years ago.
+However, when Greg began learning FAST, I was reluctant to embrace this new FAST ultrasound frontier.
+It took me no time to see its (Global FAST) importance in my daily practice, helping better assure that my ultrasound exams were ordered for the correct cavity, and to make sure restraint was safe for my patient.
 Furthermore, I realized how incredibly impactful Vet BLUE was for detecting pathology that was questionable or occult radiographically.
-I trained all me clients to do Global FAST and became exponentially busier.
+I trained my referral hospitals to do Global FAST and I became exponentially busier.
 It’s truly a game-changer.”